devpks/StratisSwapContracts/CirrusSwap/BuyOrder/README.md

-# Buy Offer Contract
+# Buy Order Contract

 A contract used to secure CRS and release after successful transfers of requested SRC token at a specific price.

 ## Use Case

 Johnny wants to buy 10 SRC tokens at .1 CRS each.
-Johnny creates a new **BuyOffer** contract specifying the token address he wants to buy, how many and at what price (in satoshis).
+Johnny creates a new **BuyOrder** contract specifying the token address he wants to buy, how many and at what price (in satoshis).
 The contract will validate Johnny's inputs and also ensure that he sent enough CRS tokens to cover the buy order.
 The contract will hold the CRS tokens until the order is filled or Johnny cancels the contract.

 ## Creating the Contract